ryanhillman/opsflow/README.md

 The project simulates a simplified version of tools like **PagerDuty** or **OpsGenie**, allowing teams to track operational incidents, manage services, and coordinate responses with real-time activity streams.

-The system emphasizes **modern backend architecture, multi-tenant design, real-time event streaming, and containerized deployment**.
+The system emphasizes **modern backend architecture, multi-tenant design, real-time event streaming, containerized deployment, and automated CI/CD pipelines for build, test, and deployment**.

 Live Demo: http://3.238.146.215